Stable Diffusion Prompt: A Definitive Guide with Examples

 Don't forget to detail the preferred camera angle, perspective, framing, and composition of the image, with common prompts like front view, side view, back view, looking back, eye contact, from above, portrait, headshot, close-up, and bird's-eye view to guide the visualization of the scene.

-Let's add look back to the prompt.
+Let's add from above to the prompt.

 Satble Diffusion Prompt Viewpoint